The Completely Honest But Careful Way To Explain Why You're Looking For A New Job

 Advertisement

-"[Your answer] needs to be about what it is you're trying to achieve as a professional, what you're looking for in terms of learning new skill sets and the things that you can bring to an organisation that for whatever reason you weren't able to bring into your current organisation," he says.
+"[Your answer] needs to be about what it is you're trying to achieve as a professional, what you're looking for in terms of learning new skill sets and the things that you can bring to an organization that for whatever reason you weren't able to bring into your current organization," he says.

 Accentuate the positive